strontic/strontic.github.io/xcyclopedia/library/devmgr.dll-8EDD1D104C170B92EBE55A5E17E21B10.md

 ## Possible Misuse

 *The following table contains possible examples of `devmgr.dll` being misused.
-While `devmgr.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `devmgr.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --